AJ-RR/Ajay-JunkYardVGPU/README.md

     I0519 00:14:09.962327   27089 VkDecoderGlobalState.cpp:2286] Destroyed VkDevice:0xb400007f0eb07580
     I0519 00:14:09.962595   27089 VkDecoderGlobalState.cpp:8683] Destroyed VkInstance:0xb400007e5eadc410 for application:vulkaninfo engine:.
     ```
 6. Now you have the client successfully running!
-Please leave your environment as is and proceed to Setting up Ubuntu Container.
+Now leave your environment as is and proceed to Setting up Ubuntu Container.

 ## Setting up Ubuntu Container